newrelic/docs-website/src/data-dictionary/events/MobileHandledException/runTime.md

   - MobileCrash
 ---

+For Android only.
 The Android Runtime version where the exception/crash was generated.
-Android agent only.